edu-python-course/django-template/README.md

 running in individual containers.
 You need to map ports from your machine to docker containers to get things working well.
 Default mapped ports are:

-* 5432 for the postgres service
+* 5432 for the `postgres` service
-* 5050 for the pgadmin service
+* 5050 for the `pgadmin` service
+* 8000 for the `static` service

-You can change these values by modifying `POSTGRES_PORT` and/or `PGADMIN_PORT` environment variables.
+You can change these values by modifying environment variables.

 The containers management is simple as: